polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

   - language/in/English
 ---

+# questions

-# HKUST PHYS 1002 questions
+- HKUST PHYS 1002

 The parenthesized text at the beginning of of each question is {{the location the question appears in}}.
 Questions beginning with `(derived)` are {{derived from other questions and only appear here}}.